LeonSering/NashFlowComputation/README.md

 The following is tested in with VirtualBox 7.0 running Ubuntu 20.04.4 Focal Fossa 64bit.

+**Warning:** Newer Ubuntu version might not have Qt5 anymore and it can be tricky to install it.
+However, [this](https://stackoverflow.com/questions/74110674/problem-installing-qt5-default-on-ubuntu-22-04#:~:text=1%20Answer&text=Ubuntu%2022.04%20repository%20dont%20have,by%20installing%20the%20qtbase5-dev.) might help.
+Otherwise, it might be easier to set up a virtual machine with VirtualBox.

 Open a terminal an run the following commands.

 1) Install **python3** (often already installed) and **git**: